Gryt

 Configurable hotkeys

-Users can rebind push-to-talk, mute, deafen, and other voice controls to any key combination.
+Users can rebind push-to-talk, mute, deafen, and disconnect to any key combination via Settings → Hotkeys.
 This lets users with limited mobility choose key placements that work for them.
+Camera and screen-share toggles are not yet rebindable.

 Screen reader support